What makes a strong Abnormal Security alternative

 • Automation at scale means a single campaign can test variations across thousands of targets in minutes.

-• AI-generated content makes messages easier to personalize and faster to adapt and overcome defenses.
+• AI-generated content makes messages easier to personalize and faster to adapt to evade defenses.

-As these threats evolve, more organizations are reevaluating their email security stack and looking for alternatives to Abnormal Security.
+As these threats evolve, more organizations are reevaluating their email security platform and looking for alternatives to Abnormal Security.

 That reevaluation is not just about "who blocks more phishing."
 It is about whether the security team can: